-If the landlord doesn’t respond or quickly fix a maintenance complaint, the tenant is legally allowed to have it fixed and deduct the amount charged from their rent.
+Under Texas law, if the landlord fails to respond or make repairs, the tenant is legally allowed to make repairs and deduct the amount charged from their rent.
 Before lease signing, you must let them know of this fundamental right they have.

 - Disclosure on late fees.
 Will you require your tenants to pay a late fee when rent becomes overdue?
 If so, you’ll need to disclose that in the lease agreement.

 - Disclosure on parking rules.
 Do you own a multi-unit complex and have parking rules and restrictions?
 If so, you must let your tenant know of the details before they sign the lease.

 - Disclosure on emergency phone number.
 You must also provide your tenant with an emergency phone number for use during emergencies.